FHIR/FSHSchool/content/docs/Tutorials/basic/_index.md

 If you have not already installed SUSHI, follow the [SUSHI Installation](/docs/sushi/installation) instructions.

-### Step 3: Download Sample FSH Tank
+### Step 3: Download Sample FSH Project

-To start with some working examples of FSH files and a skeleton FSH tank, {{% download-file pre="download the" src="starter" %}} and unzip it into a directory of your choice.
+To start with some working examples of FSH files and a skeleton FSH project, {{% download-file pre="download the" src="starter" %}} and unzip it into a directory of your choice.

 After the file is unzipped, you should see two subdirectories: